Noel Gallagher: Political views

-In an interview with HuffPost shortly before the 2015 UK general election, he summed up his views of contemporary political leaders: "David Cameron a bell-end, Ed Miliband a communist, the rest of them don't really count."
-In 2016, Gallagher stated that, while he remained left-wing, he opposed Labour's new leader Jeremy Corbyn, quipping "Meet the new boss, same as the old boss", and saying "the Tories don't care about the vulnerable, and the communists don't care about the aspirational."

-Gallagher did not vote in the 2016 Brexit referendum, saying that he "didn't think we should have been given the vote in the first place because as ordinary members of the public how are the fuck are you qualified to talk about the break-up of the oldest continent in the fucking world."
-He also said that he felt Britain should have remained part of the European Union saying, "I feel right at the time of it happening, we turned our back on the French, who were going through some dark terror shit."
-He concluded, "But it's happened now.
-It was a legal vote.
-Fucking get it done and let's move on."

 During the COVID-19 pandemic in 2020, Gallagher garnered attention for refusing to wear a face covering while shopping.
 He explained during Matt Morgan's podcast, "I choose not to wear one and if I get the virus it's on me, it's not on anyone else."

-In 2021, after being asked what he thought of the recent controversies surrounding the Royal Family, Gallagher expressed sympathy and support for Prince William and criticised Prince Harry and Meghan Markle over allegations they had made against other Royals by drawing a parallel between the situation and his brother Liam's public statements, stating: "He's got a fucking younger brother shooting his fucking mouth off with shit that is just so unnecessary.
+In 2021, after being asked what he thought of the recent controversies surrounding the royal family, Gallagher expressed sympathy and support for Prince William and criticised Prince Harry and Meghan Markle over allegations they had made against other royals by drawing a parallel between the situation and his brother Liam's public statements, stating: "He's got a fucking younger brother shooting his fucking mouth off with shit that is just so unnecessary.
 I'd like to think I was always the William."
 Gallagher furthermore accused Meghan of negatively influencing Harry's personality and describing Harry as "coming across like a typical fucking woke snowflake", adding that "this is what happens when you get involved with Americans".

-In 2024, in response to political statements made by artists at the Glastonbury Festival, including pro-Palestinian comments from Blur's Damon Albarn and Kneecap, Gallagher characterised the festival as "a bit woke now" and "kind of preachy and a bit virtue signaling".
-He further criticised the trend, stating: "I don't like it in music—little f–king idiots waving flags around and making political statements and bands taking the stage and saying, 'Hey guys, isn't war terrible, yeah?
+In July 2024, in response to political statements made by artists at the Glastonbury Festival, including pro-Palestinian comments from Damon Albarn and Kneecap, Gallagher characterised the festival as "a bit woke now" and "kind of preachy and a bit virtue signalling".
+He further criticised the trend, stating: "I don't like it in music—little f–king [sic] idiots waving flags around and making political statements and bands taking the stage and saying, 'Hey guys, isn't war terrible, yeah?
 Let's all boo war.
-F–k the Tories man,' and all that."
+F–k [sic] the Tories man,' and all that."